codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 COPY . /realworld
 ```

-We have the sources, we need to build our application now, so we need to `RUN` the command to generate a fat jar with all the dependencies.
+We have the sources; we need to build our application now, so we need to `RUN` the command to generate a fat jar with all the dependencies.

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9